Vidyayani/techalch/README.md

 ## Usage example

-_Please find postman file to try out the  apis that are built._
+_Please use the postman collection link shared, to try out the apis.

+Use import option in collections and use this link <https://www.getpostman.com/collections/35f4b5ef73ab4cbe80b6>_

 ## Development details